awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 1. Choose **Create policy**\.

-The final policy provides a [blacklist](orgs_getting-started_concepts.md#blacklisting) of services that are blocked from use in the MainApp OU\.
+The final policy provides a [deny list](orgs_getting-started_concepts.md#denylist) of services that are blocked from use in the MainApp OU\.
 For this tutorial, you block access to Amazon DynamoDB in any accounts that are in the MainApp OU\.

-**To create the third policy that blacklists services that can't be used in the MainApp OU**
+**To create the third policy that denies access to services that can't be used in the MainApp OU**

 1. From the **Policies** tab, choose **Create policy**\.

-1. For **Policy name**, enter **Blacklist for MainApp Prohibited Services**\.
+1. For **Policy name**, enter **Deny List for MainApp Prohibited Services**\.

 1. In the **Policy** section on the left, select **Amazon DynamoDB** for the service\.
 For the action, choose **All actions**\.